A Note on the Chevalley--Warning Theorems: Introduction

 This produces a form of degree $k$ in $k$ variables, with the property that $N_k(x_1,\ldots,x_k)=0$ with variables $x_i\in\ F_q$ only when the $x_i$ are all zero.
 In particular, if $\Bf$ consists of a single polynomial $f_1=N_d$ then $z(\Bf;\Af)$ will be a linear space of dimension $n-d$, and we will have equality in (\ref{war2}).
 In contrast we have the following results. \begin{theorem} Suppose that $n>d$ and that $z(\Af)$ is non-empty, and is not a linear subspace of $\Af$.
 Then \begin{enumerate} \item[(i)] For any $q$ we have $\cN(\Af)>q^{n-d}$; \item[(ii)] If $q\ge 4$ we have $\cN(\Af)\ge 2q^{n-d}$; and \item[(iii)] For any $q$ we have $\cN(\Af)\ge q^{n+1-d}/(n+2-d)$ providing that the polynomials $\Bf$ are homogeneous. \end{enumerate} \end{theorem} Our proof of this will use only combinatorial facts about $\Af$, along with (\ref{affaxeq}) and its consequence (\ref{ax}).
 Thus the analogues of these results would be true if one replaced $z(\Af)$ by any set with the property (\ref{affaxeq}) for every pair of parallel $d$-dimensional linear spaces $\Lambda_1,\Lambda_2\subseteq\Af$.
 In particular we see that part (ii) is best possible in this sense, since (\ref{affaxeq}) would hold if $z(\Af)$ were composed of two parallel linear spaces of dimension $n-d$.

 It may be instructive to examine two simple examples at this point.
 The first shows that one cannot hope to improve part (iii) of Theorem \ref{lin} to say that $\cN(\Af)\ge q^{n+1-d}$.
-Here we take $\Bf$ to consist of the single polynomial $Q(x_1,\ldots,x_4)N_{n-4}(x_5,\ldots,x_n)$.
-Here $N_{n-4}$ is a norm form of degree $n-4$, as in (\ref{norm}), and
+Here we take $\Bf$ to consist of the single polynomial $Q(x_1,\ldots,x_4)$, where